MicrosoftDocs/VBA-Docs/api/Excel.Chart.PivotLayout.md

 ## Remarks

-If the chart you specify isn't a PivotChart report, the value of this property is  **Nothing**.
+If the chart that you specify isn't a PivotChart report, the value of this property is **Nothing**.

 ## Example

 This example creates a list of all the PivotTable field names used in the first PivotChart report.

 ```vb
 Set objNewSheet = Worksheets.Add